mahisha26r/PrivChat-PII-Detection/README.md

 - **Deployment**: Localhost

 ---
+-The comprehensive project report of the website saying about its architecture ,process, evalution and test case detections is present in this repository.
-The Video Demo of the website is available in this link https://youtu.be/YD3OxzcQ4wE The Project Report of the
+-The Video Demo of the website is available in this link https://youtu.be/YD3OxzcQ4wE

 ## 🚀 Setup Instructions